 Overview of Granite Counters

-Granite countertops remain one of the most popular materials for remodeling and new construction.
+Granite countertops remain one of the most popular choice of materials for remodeling and new construction.
 They bring unmatched natural beauty to your kitchen or bath.
-Cost has come down in the last decade, but granite is still one of your pricier options.
+The cost of granite countertops has come down in the last decade, but granite is still one of your pricier options.
 As you can see, granite countertop prices range from moderate to very expensive.